lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 date = "2025-06-27"
 +++

-*This is an ongoing incident.
-This post will be updated regularly.*
+_This incident has been mitigated.
+This post will be updated with pointers on how to close it.
+The Lix team remains available over all support channels to help recovering any system affected by it.
+A postmortem will be published once the incident is completely closed._

 ## Summary